mc51/Clipster-Desktop-Py/README.md

 Clipster is a multi platform cloud clipboard:
 Copy a text on your smartphone and paste it on your desktop, or vice versa.
 Easy, secure, open source.
-Supports Android, Linux, MacOS and Windows.
+Supports Android, Linux, MacOS, Windows and all browsers.

 You can use the web front-end of the public server at [clipster.cc](https://clipster.cc).
 For the Android client see [Clipster-Android](https://github.com/mc51/Clipster-Android).